nhossain819/Portfolio/README.md

 # Nayeem M. Hossain Portfolio
-The files in this repository are samples of my programming abilities in SQL and Python.
+The files in this repository are samples of my programming abilities.
 These files show my skill development through both self-teaching and previous positions.
 I am constantly adding to and updating this repository with work representative of my abilities.

 # Contents
 Excel_Formulas: Shows my usage of if/then logic in Microsoft Excel.